iboB/jalog/doc/basics.md

 JALOG(Error, "Some value: ", value, " and another: ", another);
 ```

 Jalog supports values which have an associated overloaded `operator<<` for `std::ostream`.
-Addin them as arguemnts will compile and work as expected.
+Adding them as arguments will compile and work as expected.

 ## Complete Example